-'\ When the switch is at this position, head light, position light, tail light and instrument light are on .
-30 OE When the switch is at this position,daytime running light, tail light, and front position light are on.
-When the switch is at this position, only daytime running light is on and all lights are off position.
+٧ When the switch is at this position, head light, position light, tail light and instrument light are on .
+20 30 OE When the switch is at this position, daytime running light, When the switch is at this position,daytime running light, tail light, and front position light are on.
+When the switch is at this position, only daytime running • light is on and all lights are off